-At the highest level, an App Engine application is made up of one or more services, which can be configured to use different runtimes and to operate with different performance settings.
-Services let developers factor large applications into logical components that can share App Engine features, such as Memcache, and communicate in a secure fashion.
+At the highest level, an App Engine application is made up of one or more services.
+Services let developers factor large applications into logical components.
+These components can then share App Engine features, such as Memcache, and communicate in a secure fashion, but can, if desired, be configured to use different runtimes and to operate with different performance settings.

 An app that handles customer requests might include separate services to handle other tasks, such as:

 - Backend processing such as billing pipelines and data analysis

 Versions and instances